covrLettr/covrLettr/README.md

 I come from a non-related career background.
 I have written cover letters for other jobs, but none have related specifically to software engineering.
 I would like a template that accurately and seamlessly includes my relevant past experience and relates accomplishments from past jobs to the job I’m seeking, even if those industries don’t overlap.

+## Community Agreements
+    * Mob/Pair Programming
+    * Direct Communication
+    * PRs must be reviewed / merge party
+    * One person talking at a time
+    * Everybody updates their own trello tickets

+### Conflict/Communication  Plan
+    * Talk to each other
+    * How will we make sure everyone's voice is heard?* SAY IT and we LISTEN
+    * Let people speak
+    * If we can't work it out as a group, bring in the staff